7.4. Calculating Dynamic Derivatives using Sliding Interfaces#

 The steady case is quite trivial since the sliding interface is stationary.

-Where \(A\) is the amplitude of oscillation in degrees,
+Where \(A\) is the amplitude of oscillation in radians,

 omega